dereneaton/ipyrad/docs/parameters.rst

 number of samples in your data set then it will return only loci that have data across all samples.
 If you enter a lower value, like 4, it will return a more sparse matrix, including any loci for which at least four samples contain data.
+Default is 4.

 Affected steps = 7.
 Example entries to params.txt